Beyond-Notability/beyond-notability-observable-essays/src/residence.md

 Data in the aggregate.
 But we don't want to aggregate.
 Brining in examples of people with gaps: look at place data between those gaps, does it help explain absent residence data?

+## to add

+- Reading Room records as access to temporary local residence in London
+- we can assume not loads of movement ---- n residences as a proxy for some stability, not everything in flux